Apple CarPlay’s black screen is probably going to happen to you at some point.

 The problem is common and has been reported by many car owners across several forums.

-Causes & Solutions to Apple CarPlay Black Screen
+Causes of Apple CarPlay Black Screens

 Many have pointed accusing fingers at wear and tear as the primary cause for the Apple CarPlay black screen.
 True as it may be, the CarPlay black screen problem doesn’t discriminate.

 It’s a snag on both new and old cars.
-Incredibly, many car owners have reported having this problem with their two-week-old brand new vehicles.
+Incredibly, many car owners have reported having this problem with their two-week-old brand-new vehicles.
 This leaves a software glitch or bug as one of the major culprits.

 CarPlay Black Screen Solutions

-1. Soft reset
+1. Soft Reset

 This can vary from system to system, so you should consult your stereo’s manual if the above option doesn’t work.

-3. Reboot the head unit
+3. Reboot the Head Unit

 A significant problem with resetting a gadget is the subsequent data loss.